Family Medical Leave Act

 The Family Medical Leave Act, or FMLA, is a federal law that helps workers keep their jobs when they need time off for their own health condition, or the health of a family member.
-FMLA can also be used to care for a spouse, child or parent with a serious health need.
-FMLA can't be used to care for a grandparent or in-law, or other relative.
+FMLA can also be used to care for a spouse, child, or parent with a serious health need.
+FMLA can’t be used to care for a grandparent or in-law, or another relative.

 FMLA Protects Workers

-FMLA requires that employers make sure the person has their same job, or an equal job, when they return from leave.
-A job is "equivalent" if it has similar pay, hours, responsibility, job conditions, and job security to the previous job.
-Also, employers can't make decisions about a worker's hiring, promotion or discipline because of their use of FMLA.
+FMLA requires that employers make sure the person has the same job, or an equal job when they return from leave.
+A job is “equivalent” if it has similar pay, hours, responsibility, job conditions, and job security to the previous job.
+Also, employers can’t make decisions about a worker’s hiring, promotion, or discipline because of their use of FMLA.

 FLMA Medical Form

 Employers can request that the worker or family member’s doctor fill out a form that explains the health condition.
 The table below lists the questions the doctor must answer about the worker’s health.